-In a healthy person, the fight-or-flight response allows he/she to handle whatever danger is present.
+A person’s fight-or-flight response allows him/her to appropriately respond to dangerous or high-stress situations.
 Once the threat passes, the parasympathetic nervous system (PNS) kicks in to relax the body.
 It does so by lowering blood pressure and bringing heart rate and breathing rhythm back to normal.

-After a severe brain injury, however, this response no longer functions properly.
-Due to damage sustained during the injury, the brain cannot accurately determine whether or not the body is still in danger.
-It therefore releases a continuous flood of adrenaline and other hormones into the bloodstream.
+After a severe brain injury, however, the sympathetic response may stop functioning properly.
+Due to damage sustained during the injury, the brain cannot accurately determine if the body is still in danger.
+Therefore, the activity of the sympathetic nervous system increases, causing a continuous flood of adrenaline and other hormones to be released into the bloodstream without significant reason.

-- Breathing rate over 40 breaths per minute
+- Rapid breathing rate (tachypnea), often over 40 breaths per minute

 - Profuse sweating (diaphoresis)